 Doug Petcash: Looking back, what's your favorite moment from your gold medal-winning experiences?

-Kristin Armstrong: There are so many favorite moments, but I really can't dismiss, it has to be London in 2012.
+Kristin Armstrong: There are so many favorite moments, but I really can't dismiss.
+It has to be London in 2012.
 I have Lucas on the podium with me.
 At the time I didn't even realize you couldn't have your child.
-That was like completely against all rules.
+That was completely against all rules.
 There are a lot of rules when it comes to the podium.
 Lucas ran to me.
 I was told no. He ran to me, and that photo went viral.
 I was like, why did it go viral?
 Isn't this normal.
 Well, I found out it wasn't normal.
 It wasn't part of protocol.

 Doug Petcash: See, you made history by winning three gold medals in three separate Olympics and by being the only person to have their child on the podium.